Skip to content

 Through guided sessions and shared experience, participants will:

-• Gain insights into the grieving process.
+• Gain insights into the grieving process

-• Learn strategies to cope with loss.
+• Learn ways to cope with loss

-• Connect with others who are experiencing similar journeys.
+• Connect with others who are experiencing similar journeys

 • Build a supportive community.